 What is a Peace Lily Plant?

 This plant is one of the most popular indoor plants for several reasons!
 First, it's one of the top 10 indoor air cleaning plants!
-Another reason people love this plant is it's super easy to maintain!
-It also displays attractive white spathe bracts covering the spadix (spikes that have small flowers on a fleshy stem) in the spring.
-These blooms can last from 3 to 8 weeks, depending on the climate.
+Another reason people love Peace Lilies is they are super easy to maintain.
+They also display attractive white spathe bracts covering the spadix (spikes that have small flowers on a fleshy stem) in the spring.
+These blooms can last from 3 to 8 weeks, depending on the climate and Peace Lily care.
 Interestingly, this beauty got its name for its white flower, as white is a symbol of a ceasefire or peace.

 This Peace Lily makes a suitable floor plant as it can reach 2-3 feet tall and wide.
 It can droop when it's thirsty, giving visual clues.
 Just water with the following directions, and it will perk up, and its stems will become more turgid.
 If the spathe is turning greenish, it's an indication of too much water.
 After watering, let the plant drain well and watch for it to give you clues on its moisture needs.

 If eaten, this indoor plant is mildly toxic and will induce oral sensitivity, extreme drooling, vomiting, and trouble swallowing.
 When working with the plant or trimming, wear gloves as the sap can cause skin irritation.

 This plant is rated by a NASA study as neutralizing formaldehyde and carbon monoxide, making it on our top ten favorite list every year.
 Not only will this plant lighten up a space, it will make it fresher and cleaner!
 Enjoy the pure, clean air when you have a Peace Lily.